 Lisa is a Chartered Engineer and works in a voluntary capacity for the Institution of Mechanical Engineers, currently as chair of the automotive events programme committee and vice chair of the automotive division board.
 She is a STEM (science, technology, engineering and mathematics) ambassador for Warwickshire, working with local schools to set up Imagineering clubs (where pupils work on practical engineering projects) and acting as a judge at the finals of the Big Bang UK Young Scientists and Engineers Fair.
 Lisa sees the collaboration of industry and education as key to delivering the specialist skills development that is vital to the future of the automotive and transport sectors.

-Alan is an apprentice-trained Fellow of the Institution of Engineering and Technology and a Chartered Engineer with over 36 years’ experience in the design of electrical, control, instrumentation and safety systems.
+Alan is an apprentice-trained Fellow of the Institution of Engineering and Technology and a chartered engineer with over 38 years’ experience in the design of electrical, control, instrumentation and safety systems.
 He has worked in a variety of industries, ranging from nuclear through heavy and fine chemical, automotive and medical.

-Alan is currently the Engineering and Technical Director for Wood Nuclear, supporting more than 1,100 engineers, scientists and designers in the delivery of systems in the nuclear industry.
-His team provides technical oversight of projects along with competency management of all engineering and technical personnel in the business.
+Alan is currently the Technical Excellence and Communities of Practice Director for Jacobs Critical Mission Solutions International, supporting more than 2,600 engineers, scientists and designers in the delivery of systems in the nuclear industry.
+His team provides technical oversight of projects, along with competency management of all engineering and technical personnel in the business.
 Alan was inspired to join the Institute by a strongly held belief that apprenticeships are fundamental in the development of a highly skilled work force and a personal desire to play a part in supporting their development.

 Associate Director, Wintech Ltd